How to Remove Weft Hair Extensions?

 • Wash with clarifying shampoo, then use a deep conditioner + detangler to nourish your scalp/hair (The hair and scalp may be stressed).

-• Wait at least 2 weeks before putting in new extensions—give your roots time to recover!
+• Wait at least 2 weeks before putting in new extensions, in order to allow the hair follicles to recover from the weight and tension!

 1. The most popular option for adding volume and length.